 Are Sustainable Cities Possible?

 Global essay competition and debate invites schoolchildren to speak out for future generations and consider what the future holds for ‘sustainable cities’

-The Trust for Sustainable Living is pleased to announce the Winners of its 2016 International Essay Competition and Debates.
+The Trust for Sustainable Living is pleased to announce the Winners of its 2016 International Schools Essay Competition and Debates.
 We received a record 1,115 essay entries from 57 counties, and welcomed over 200 people to the Debates & Awards in Dubai.
-The standard of dialogue and learning is rising each year – congratulations to all participating students, teachers and schools!
+The standard of dialogue and learning is rising every year – congratulations to all participating students, teachers and schools!